donlelef/som-fault-pattern-recognition/README.md

 # RCodes
-This repo is devoted to R programs.
-As I'm new to this language, you will probably found nothing useful here.
-Unless you are looking for very simple exercises...
+Fault pattern identification and classification in integrated circuits production.
+This repo is devoted to R programs we develope for our bachelor's thesis.